tristinjohnson/Audio-Classification-UrbanSound8K/Final-Group-Presentation/README.md

-# Final Project Presentation
+# Project Presentation

-This is the presentation for my final project on UrbanSounds8K as a pdf.
+This is the presentation for my project on UrbanSounds8K as a pdf.